Wisembly/elephant.io/README.md

 ## About

 Elephant.io is a rough socket.io client written in PHP.
 Its goal is to ease communications between your PHP application and a socket.io server.
 Protocol version of socket.io currently supported is 1.
+Only websocket transport is available at the moment.

 ## Licence